clairedavid/ml_in_hep/tutorials/t02_forestry.md

 * How to plot with Matplotlib
 * How to define custom functions
 * How to debug a code

+If time allows:
+* How to use AdaBoost
 ```

 Let’s now open a fresh Jupyter Notebook and follow along!